 While also raising two little ones, she’s also slaying a makeup business that she works into life because its something she loves.
 “Feeling beautiful from the inside out”, is something she often says.
 But, just like anyone else

 Anxiety and depression have the tendency to creep up on anyone of us.

 Even those who are teaching others how to live a healthier and happier life; so i wanted to touch on that a little bit as well.

 Parenting, Mental Health, and helping others are huge passions of my own.
 So knowing Ariane personally, I wanted to ask her some questions about how she gets through the day to day; And similarly, what she teaches her clients on how to cope with these very similar struggles that most of us are living with.

-What has fueled your passion to study Mental Health and to become a Clinical Therapist.
+What has fueled your passion to study Mental Health as a mom already and to become a Clinical Therapist?
 How long have you been in the field?

 When I was 17 years old my parents sent me to a behavior modification boarding school for nine months.
 This facility has since been shut down for abuse.
 It had zero mental health care options and was filled with teens who needed it more than most.
 I realized that maybe one percent of the staff had any sort of formal education right away.
 From that point forward I made it my goal to become educated in the mental health field so that I could provide care and support to those like myself.

 I have worked in a social work setting for 9 years and this is my 3rd year as a licensed therapist.
 I started in a shelter for children 0-12 who needed emergency placement due to being suddenly removed from their caregivers.
 I have gone from there to public schools and now private practice.